josherrickson/stata2/stata_markdown/02-summarizing-data.md

 variable and the rest are predictors or independent variables).^[We won't cover in this class, but there are multiple-equation estimating commands which have syntax `command (varlist) (varlist) ... (varlist) [if] [in] [weight] [,options]`. ]

-Estimation commands are stored after they are run, and exist regardless of how many other non-estimation commands are run in between them.
+Estimation commands are stored after they are run, and persist regardless of how many other non-estimation commands are run in between them.
 These non-estimation commands include data manipulation and [postestimation commands](#postestimation-commands).
 As soon as another estimation command is run, the first is dropped and the new one is saved.